fyngyrz/soyacro/README.md

 The third field is the content that is presented when the mouse is hovered over the acronym in the post.

 This file must contain only ASCII characters; no unicode.
+You can use HTML entities in the replacement and expansion fields instead, though, so there's no limit on the accuracy of the results, only on the all-caps sequences used to trigger them, and those don't show up in the posts unless there is no replacement field.

 ### Examples: